Juggernaut102/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User requests to exit the application
-2. EduDex displays a goodbye message
-3. EduDex closes the application
+2. EduDex closes the application
 Use case ends.

 **Extensions:**